 Volunteer opportunities have been limited by COVID-19, but our senior centers will provide many volunteer opportunities when they reopen when conditions are safe to do so.
 Our senior center volunteer opportunities allows volunteers to find meaningful opportunities to help people in their communities by providing the many varied services that keep us going.
 When they are open for in-person services, each of our 21 senior centers relies on volunteers for day-to-day operations and to provide transportation, education, fundraising, fitness, wellness and recreation programs.

-There are senior center volunteer opportunities in our Tax Counseling for the Elderly Program, the Ombudsmen Program, the Missouri SMP (Senior Medicare Patrol) and through RSVP in five counties (Benton, Cedar, Henry, Hickory and St. Clair).
+There are senior center volunteer opportunities in our Tax Counseling for the Elderly Program, the Ombudsmen Program, the Missouri SMP (Senior Medicare Patrol) and through RSVP in six counties (Benton, Cedar, Henry, Hickory, Johnson and St. Clair).
 Click here to learn more about RSVP.

 Volunteer Opportunities In Our Centers